luaswap/luaswap-api-market-info/api/coingekko/api.md

 All LuaSwap pairs consist of two different tokens.
 ETH is not a native currency in Luaswap, and is represented only by WETH in the pairs.

-The canonical WETH address used by the Uniswap interface is `0xC02aaA39b223FE8D0A0e5C4F27eAD9083C756Cc2`.
+The canonical WETH address used by the Luaswap interface is `0xC02aaA39b223FE8D0A0e5C4F27eAD9083C756Cc2`.

 ## [`/api/coingekko/pairs`](https://api.luaswap.org/api/coingekko/pairs)